 Students who have completed a law degree outside of the U.S. may be eligible to apply as an advanced standing J.D. student and can receive up to 1/3 of the total credits needed to graduate towards the Juris Doctor degree.
 This would allow you to complete the Juris Doctor degree in less time than if admitted through the standard admissions process.
 You are exempt from taking the LSAT exam if you qualify for advanced standing.

 Transcripts should be submitted and evaluated through LSAC’s Credential Assembly Service (CAS).
 Once you have submitted your application file, your transcript will be reviewed by our Academic Dean to determine the number of credits you will receive for the previous law degree, and which courses you will need to complete in order to receive your J.D.

 Students applying for advanced standing should submit their application through the Law School Admission Council (LSAC) website.
-To apply through LSAC, you should create a J.D. account and select "advanced standing" as Applicant Type on the UST application form.
+To apply through LSAC, you should create a J.D. account and select "advanced standing" as Applicant Type on the St. Thomas Law application form.
 You should use the J.D.
 Credential Assembly Service (CAS) for evaluation of foreign transcripts.
 Please email the Admissions Office with any questions.

 English Proficiency Requirement

-Students applying to UST School of Law must demonstrate proficiency in English.
+Students applying to St. Thomas Law must demonstrate proficiency in English.
 If your native language is not English, you can show proficiency by achieving a TOEFL (iBT) score of 80 with a subscore of 20 in the Written and Speaking sections, or an IELTS score of 6.5 or above.
 Candidates who do not meet the TOEFL or IELTS requirements but can offer other strong evidence of English proficiency may qualify for admission.
 Please contact the Admissions Office with any questions.